utkarshpratap2002/learnedinDITISS/fcn-docs/day11/day11.md

 Basically there is need to assign them with **SSID**, *provide a name*, then there is **Channel**, mostly is is autodetected but has a range from *0 - 15*, then there is **Mode**, if the *Mode id* is *Infrastructure* then it has to be multiple connection connected to **Access point**.

+# Wireless Communication Protocols

+In the more modern infrastructure in the IT, there are mode advance instrastructure that can be visible.
+Some of them are given below:

+- **802.11 Family** - This container various protocols for wireless technolgies, such 802.11n, 802.11b, 802.11a etc.

+- **Cellular Technologies (3G, 4G LTE, 5G NR)**

+- **Bluetooth** -

+- **Other Wireless Technologies** -